 Choose an option below to share this page

 Kettering Health’s story stands at the intersection of innovative solutions, quality healthcare, resolute faithfulness, and eager hospitality.
-Ours is a story shaped by the hundreds of thousands of neighbors who have graced our doorways and the countless team members who give their all to care for their neighbors.
+Our story is shaped by the hundreds of thousands of neighbors who have graced our doorways and the countless team members who give their all to care for their neighbors.
 And it’s a story that continues with an upright zeal to bring the best in healthcare to the communities of western Ohio.

 This story, though, cannot be told without our namesake—the man who started it all.

 Born in 1876, Charles F. Kettering spent most of his life tackling tough questions and vigorously pursuing innovation.